 Debates and Didactics in Hematology and Oncology Conference

-The 2018 Winship Cancer Institute Melanoma Conference was held at the Emory Health Sciences Research Building in Atlanta, Georgia, on March 3.
+The 2022 program was held on May 14-15.
 Future conference date is to be determined.

 Updates in the Management of Head and Neck Cancer

 The Updates in the Management of Head and Neck Cancer Symposium is a live symposium exploring the current treatment paradigms for the multi-disciplinary treatment of head and neck cancer.
 Recent data on this topic will be covered to appraise the audience of these rapidly evolving findings, and expert faculty will instruct participants on the optimal application of these data through a series of panel discussions, case presentations and audience response input.